 What this means is that, after cleaning with our products, you will likely see a very faint and dull glow under a blacklight.
 This is just the harmless proteins left behind by the bacteria.
 They won’t be bright yellow like the urine.
 Instead, they will show up as a dull and pale yellow that will probably be very difficult to see.

 If you use our Unique Pet Care products, even though your floor or surface is clean and no odor is present, there will still be things that show up under a black light.
-This is just the safe proteins naturally present in the bacteria we use.
+This is just the proteins naturally present in the bacteria we use.

 The bottom line is that you don’t have to keep treating with Pet Odor and Stain Eliminator or one of our other products if the stain is gone and the odor removed.
-You will likely still see the safe proteins present in products under a blacklight, even when the area is clean.
+You will likely still see these proteins present in products under a blacklight, even when the area is clean.

 Blacklights have become quite the urine-and-pet-defecation finding devices in recent years.
 Pet parents, not wanting to spend extra time searching for odors with their noses, find that blacklights are often the answer they need.

-After you’ve found the urine stain in question, however, you still need to remove it, which is why we at Unique Pet Care have created the safest, most powerful products available to tackle these stains and odors at their source.
+After you’ve found the urine stain in question, however, you still need to remove it, which is why we at Unique Pet Care have created most powerful products available to tackle these stains and odors at their source.

 We hope this article has helped you discover more about how blacklights work and how to find urine stains and odors using them.
 If you have any questions, please let us know by contacting us at email@example.com!